uncefact/tests-untp/documentation/docs/mock-apps/common/verifiable-credentials.md

 ## Description

-The `Verifiable Credentials` is following the flow of the [W3C Verifiable Credentials Data Model 2.0](https://www.w3.org/TR/vc-data-model/).
+Verifiable Credentials follow the flow of the W3C Verifiable Credentials Data Model 2.0.
 It is a standard for issuing, presenting, and verifying credentials in a secure and privacy-preserving manner.
-Verifiable Credentials are tamper-proof, cryptographically signed documents that contain claims about a subject, such as a person, organization, or device.
-They are issued by trusted entities, known as issuers, and can be presented to verifiers to prove the authenticity of the claims.
+Verifiable Credentials are tamper-proof, cryptographically signed documents containing claims about a subject, such as a person, organization, or device.
+They are issued by trusted entities known as issuers and can be presented to verifiers to prove the authenticity of the claims.

----

 ## Credential Securing Mechanism